AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/cron-tab.md

 ![SQL Trace count by path](../../assets/tools/observation-for-adobe-commerce/cron-tab-3.jpg)

-This frame looks at MySql trace counts by path, which can help trace SQL statements across a selected timeframe.
+The **[!UICONTROL SQL Trace count by path]** frame looks at MySql trace counts by path, which can help trace SQL statements across a selected timeframe.

 ## [!UICONTROL Cron database call]